-What happens next will depend on whether you're claiming PIP or ADP.
-If you claim PIP a consultation will usually be arranged (see next page).
-If you'd prefer this to take place in the morning or in the afternoon, put this on your form, as it may help you avoid being given an inappropriate appointment time.
-If you claim ADP you may be asked for more information on some of your answers or asked to find supporting information, but you won't have an assessment.
+Once the Department for Work and Pensions has received your form, they'll arrange a consultation (see below for more information).
+If you'd prefer this to take place in the morning or in the afternoon, put this on your form, as it may help you avoid being given an appointment time that doesn't work for you.

-You should return your completed form as soon as possible, as there's a time limit for its return (one month for PIP and six weeks for ADP).
-If you get new evidence that could help your claim after you've sent the form back, you should make a copy and send it to the Department for Work and Pensions.
+You should return your completed form within one month.
+If you get new evidence that could help your claim after you've sent the form back, make a copy and send it to the Department for Work and Pensions.

 Make a copy of the form once you've completed it, along with any supporting evidence you're sending with the form.
-Keep this safe.
+Keep this safe, just in case your form is lost in the post and so you can refer back to it.